Speed of sound

 The speed of sound is the distance travelled per unit of time by a sound wave as it propagates through an elastic medium.
 More simply, the speed of sound is how fast vibrations travel.
 At 20 C, the speed of sound in air is about 343 m/s, or 1 km in 2.92 s or one mile in 4.69 s.
 It depends strongly on temperature as well as the medium through which a sound wave is propagating.
 At 0 C, the speed of sound in dry air (sea level 14.7 psi) is about 331 m/s.
 The speed of sound in an ideal gas depends only on its temperature and composition.
 The speed has a weak dependence on frequency and pressure in dry air, deviating slightly from ideal behavior.

 In colloquial speech, speed of sound refers to the speed of sound waves in air.
-However, the speed of sound varies from substance to substance: typically, sound travels most slowly in gases, faster in liquids, and fastest in solids.
+The speed of sound varies from substance to substance, however: typically, sound travels most slowly in gases, faster in liquids, and fastest in solids.
 For example, while sound travels at 343 m/s in air, it travels in fresh water at 1481 m/s at a temperature of 20 C (slightly more than 4.3 times as fast) and at 5,120 m/s in iron (almost 15 times as fast).
 In an exceptionally stiff material such as diamond, sound travels at 12,000 m/s (39,000 ft/s), – about 35 times its speed in air and about the fastest it can travel under normal conditions.

 In theory, the speed of sound is actually the speed of vibrations.
 Sound waves in solids are composed of compression waves (just as in gases and liquids) and a different type of sound wave called a shear wave, which occurs only in solids.
 Shear waves in solids usually travel at different speeds than compression waves, as exhibited in seismology.
 The speed of compression waves in solids is determined by the medium's compressibility, shear modulus, and density.
 The speed of shear waves is determined only by the solid material's shear modulus and density.

 In fluid dynamics, the speed of sound in a fluid medium (gas or liquid) is used as a relative measure for the speed of an object moving through the medium.
 The ratio of the speed of an object to the speed of sound (in the same medium) is called the object's Mach number.
 Objects moving at speeds greater than the speed of sound (Mach 1) are said to be traveling at supersonic speeds.

-Earth

-In Earth's atmosphere, the speed of sound varies greatly from about 295 m/s at high altitudes to about 355 m/s at high temperatures.